Jim was born in March 1938 and brought up in Haddington, East Lothian. (The family later moved to Temple, Midlothian.)

 He was active in the Christian Union at Edinburgh University, and an active participant in Inter-Varsity Fellowship conferences etc. During his time at Edinburgh University Jim was involved in working with young people in "List D" Schools.

-He was involved in Scripture Union, especially SU Camps, and was
+He was involved in Scripture Union, especially SU Camps, and was greatly influenced by J.W.
+Meiklejohn ("Boss Meiklejohn") of Scripture Union.

 After Edinburgh University he spent about three years teaching, in Fife.
-During this time he was involved as a leader in the Cephas Club in the basement of St George's West Church in Edinburgh, which was attended by about 200 young people each night night.
+During this time he was involved as a leader in the Cephas Club in the basement of St George's West Church in Edinburgh, which was attended by about 200 young people each night.

 He then went to St Andrews University for 3 years to study Theology.
 During his time at St Andrews Jim was greatly influenced by DP Thomson (the Scottish evangelist who influenced Eric Liddell - the olympic athlete of Chariots of Fire fame) with whom he did a student placement one summer while at St. Andrew's University.